JimDesu/basis-lang/spec.md

 **Witness names and families.** Witness heads and applied members inhabit the type-name space with declaration kind *witness* (declaration kinds already distinguish concepts from layout-bearing types; witnesses add one kind, resolved by the same machinery).
 A family is keyed by its head within its owning module; members are keyed `(head, subject)`; the applied form `Head[Subject]` is itself resolvable, the one construct where an applied form is a declared inhabitant alongside its head (&sect;9.4).
 Duplicate enforcement is per that keying: duplicate heads (head-only) or duplicate `(head, subject)` pairs in one module are G.3 errors; distinct subjects under one head accrete the family.
 Cross-module coverage collisions between qualified-head extensions are *not* name-resolution errors &mdash; they surface lazily at contested resolution (Appendix H.5).

 **Kind expectations by position.** Each accepting position demands specific kinds, with a kind-specific diagnostic otherwise ("`ChronoOrd` names a record, not a witness"): the `.witness` concept slot, binding-clause LHS, concept bounds, and `.concept` parent lists demand *concept*; binding-clause RHS, type-bracket clause RHS, and `-<` witness targets demand *witness* (family, member, or single-character variable); `.using`/`.profile` entries demand *witness or profile* &mdash; never concept (cross-concept method-name resolution is &sect;9.16's domain, not selection's); the concept-body bare-head item demands *witness family*; and the method-prefix parenthesized position (&sect;9.16) admits *concept or witness*, disambiguated purely by what the name resolves to &mdash; one name, one declaration, one kind, so no preference rule exists or is needed.
+An `.operator` item's shape positions (&sect;9.1) demand the enclosing concept's head, a header parameter, a concrete type, or a concept (an existential operand position); its right-hand side demands a method of the enclosing concept &mdash; or, at a combined concept settling a parents' token collision (&sect;9.2), a method inherited from a same-token-mapping parent, with own-method mappings rejected there.

 ### G.6 Concept-Name Resolution